Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/swift-macos/README.md

 ## Build and Run the Sample

 1. Open the `helloworld.xcworkspace` workspace in Xcode.
-1. Make the following changes in the `AppDelegate.m` file:
+1. Make the following changes in the `AppDelegate.swift` file:
     1. Replace the string `YourSubscriptionKey` with your subscription key.
     1. Replace the string `YourServiceRegion` with the [region](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions) associated with your subscription (for example, `westus` for the free trial subscription).
 1. Make the debug output visible (**View** > **Debug Area** > **Activate Console**).